 Then they said, “Come, let us build ourselves a city and a tower with its top in the heavens, and let us make a name for ourselves, lest we be dispersed over the face of the whole earth.”
 (Gen 11:4)

 The denominations were fairly big empires.
-But to qualify for an empire, scales is irrelevant, it’s the heart of the builders that matter.
+But to qualify for an empire, scale is irrelevant, it’s the heart of the builders that matter.
 Consider the Church plant.
 What is the desire for a Church plant if not to grow?
 And the sinister thing about the desire to grow is that it seems so noble.
 For one, there’s no Biblical mandate to grow a church.
 No, the mandate is to make disciples, and that’s a much slower process than building an empire.
 Jesus, on the other hand, had a much different approach than empire building.
-He preached sermons that resulted in a Church shrinking program.
+He preached sermons that resulted in shrinkage.
 He said you must eat my flesh and drink my blood, you must pick up your cross and follow me, I came to bring division, and to become great you must become the least.
-He side-steped every effort by those around him to use him and his name in the building of their empires.
+These are not empire building sermons.
+He also side-steped every effort made by those around Him to use His name for the purposes of building their empires.